makersacademy/airport_challenge/README.md

 5. Run Rubocop before every commit, tidying as I go
 6. Once satisfied minimum user requirements, refactor to defend against edge cases

-At last commit, all 12 tests passed and test coverage was 98.08%
+* At last commit, all 12 tests passed and test coverage was 98.08%

 How to use program
 ------------------
-**Airport** class handles landing and taking off of planes.
+* **Airport** class handles landing and taking off of planes.
 It has a default capacity of 10 planes which can be overridden at initialisation
-**Plane** handles flying status - not quite complete **Weather** class generates a random weather outlook: 1/3 of the time it is stormy and 2/3 sunny
+* **Plane** class handles flying status - this is not quite complete
+* **Weather** class generates a random weather outlook: 1/3 of the time it is stormy and 2/3 sunny

 ```
 2.6.0 :001 > require './lib/plane.rb'